catschuk/advanced-data/README.md

 As you can see, my imaginary patient wouldn't have had much trouble with her cholesterol and blood pressure medications, Atorvastatin and Losartan.
 Both stayed pretty consistent over the five year period.

 But it's a different story when it comes to her diabetes medications.
 Humalog dropped off Humana's formulary in 2016 and Humulin moved up two tiers, making it more expensive.
-So, if my impaginary Medicare patient wanted to stay with Humana from 2013 to 2018, she would have had to switch insulin types, and quite possibly insulin delivery methods (not all insulins are compatable with every delivery system).
+So, if my impaginary Medicare patient wanted to stay with Humana from 2013 to 2018, she would have had to switch insulin types, and quite possibly delivery methods (not all insulins are compatable with syringe delivery).

 -----------
 ###**Next steps**